-Minnesota State statute requires Hennepin County to dispose of tax-forfeited land through two approaches-sale to the City of Minneapolis or through an public auction process.
+Minnesota State statute requires Hennepin County to dispose of tax-forfeited land through two approaches-sale to the City of Minneapolis or through a public auction process.
 The City typically acquires and treats those properties that are blighted (condemned and/or boarded and vacant) through either demolition or responsible rehabilitation.
 Disposition and sale of these properties is a strategy in addressing the housing stabilization needs expressed in this plan.

 Anticipated resources are based on assumptions about future federal funding levels.
-Annual funding levels are dependent upon the annual Congressional appropriation process and changes in the number of formula recipients.
+Annual funding levels are dependent upon the annual Congressional appropriation process and changes in the number of formula recipients nationally.
 The City also factors in potential changes to one or more of the block grant formulas that be may realized over the next five years.

-As the City's HUD program year starts June 1, 2021, prior to HUD's approval of this Plan, the City will incur pre-award costs in all of the covered entitlement grants.
-Consistent with project programming outlined in the 2021 Action Plan and the estimated budgets contained within, the City finds the need to incur these pre-award costs to allow and permit programs to operate without disturbance.
+As the City's HUD program year starts June 1, 2022, prior to HUD's approval of this Plan, the City will incur pre-award costs in all of its covered entitlement grants.
+Consistent with project programming outlined in the 2022 Action Plan and the estimated budgets contained within, the City finds the need to incur these pre-award costs to allow and permit programs to operate without disturbance.
 These pre-award costs are within the estimated allocations and do not affect future program awards.
-The City will treat decreases in its prior approved estimated 2021 Consolidated Plan entitlement award amounts through proportional decreases across CDBG capital, HOME, and ESG programming within respective program allocation caps.
-With HOPWA, the City will apply the increase in prior approved estimated budget allocation with increases to the programming budget consistent with programming priorities as detailed in the draft action plan.
+The City will treat increases/decreases in its estimated and budgeted 2022 Consolidated Plan entitlement award amounts through programming decisions as outlined in the AP-35 Projects section.
+With HOPWA, the City will apply the increase in prior approved estimated budget allocation with increases to the programming budget consistent with programming priorities as detailed in this draft action plan.
 As detailed in the citizen participation plan, these changes are considered minor amendments.